Eating Disorders

 Pica

-While pica can manifest at any life stage, it is predominantly observed during childhood.
-Moreover, it is not merely a phase or preference but is often linked with conditions like autism spectrum disorder and intellectual disabilities.
-However, it can also emerge in typically developing children.
+However, having this eating disorder is not merely a phase or preference but is often linked with conditions like autism spectrum disorder and intellectual disabilities.

 Rumination Disorder